abdulcybort/ReconMaster/README.md

 Respect bug bounty program rules

+By using this tool, you agree to use it responsibly and ethically.

 👤 Author
 Abdulbasid Yakubu | cy30rt

 Professional Bug Bounty Hunter & Security Researcher

 This tool was created to streamline the reconnaissance phase of bug bounty hunting and security assessments.
-Version 1.2.0 introduces comprehensive vulnerability scanning capabilities to provide end-to-end security assessment.
+It represents hundreds of hours of development, testing, and refinement to provide the security community with a reliable, professional-grade tool.

 Connect
-GitHub: @abdulcybort

-Twitter: @cy30rt
+GitHub: Check my other security projects

-Professional: Bug Bounty platforms and security communities
+Bug Bounty: Active on major platforms

+Security Research: Focused on web application security

 Acknowledgments
 Special thanks to: